felspart/FizzBuzz/README.md

 # FizzBuzz

 - WebElement locators are random.
-- Chrome is the default browser used when browser name is not specified in testing.xml
+- Chrome is the default browser used when browser name is not specified in testng.xml

 API test suite is created in Postman and uploaded to folder Postman API collection.